roncli/roncli.com/README.md

 All original code is released without license.
 This means that you may not distribute the code without the express written consent of the author.

-Because the code resides on GitHub, you are permitted via GitHub's [Terms of Service](http://help.github.com/articles/github-terms-of-service) to view and fork this repository.
+Because the code resides on GitHub, you are permitted via GitHub's [Terms of Service](https://help.github.com/articles/github-terms-of-service) to view and fork this repository.

-©2014-2015 Ronald M. Clifford